 This contribution is to resolve the position and functionality of exposure governace.
 Solution#10 suggests that the MnS consumer needs to firstl conduct authentication and authorization with CAPIF core function.
 If successfully authorized by the CCF, the MnS consumer can obtain access token from CCF.The access token can support the MnS consumer to consume the allowed element information of MnS once the access token is verified from MnS producer.

 For the management domain, network operator may want to enforce exposure governace, i.e. to perform access control, filtering and simplification for MnS.
-For example, an MnS A’ can be derived from MnS A following exposure goverance.
-The exposure goverance functionality within the API domain can support the validation of access token from each MnS customer and allow the MnS consumer to consume a proper MnS A’ that matches the access permission from access token.
+For example, an subset of MnS can be derived from MnS A following exposure goverance.
+The exposure goverance functionality within the API domain can support the validation of access token from each MnS customer and allow the MnS consumer to consume a proper subset of MnS that matches the access permission from access token.

 This contribution proposes to update the solution#10 in order to relect the functionality of exposure goverance within the service API domain.